 Equipment a person wears to protect themselves from risks to their health or safety, including exposure to infections e.g. disposable gloves and disposable aprons.

-- PAG, Problem Assessment Group
+- Problem Assessment Group (PAG)

-The outcome may be:
+The assessment and outcome may be:

 - HIIAT Green - continue to monitor